azz/vscode-csproj/README.md

 * Fix handling of comments in csproj.
 (Preserve them.)
 * Fix incorrect indentation detection in some cases.
 Hard-code to two-spaces.

+### 0.4.0

+Features:

+* Switch from quick picker to information message with options.